Hsunnnn/Hsunnnn/README.md

 - 👋 Hi, I’m @Hsunnnn, a student.
 - 👀 I’m interested in skateboarding and coding!
-- 🌱 I’m currently learning JavaScript, Python and HTML/CSS.
+- 🌱 I’m currently learning JavaScript, Python, C# on Unity, and HTML/CSS.
 - 💞️ I’m looking to collaborate on ANYTHING COOL AND FUN!
 - 📫 instagram:pablo123121